dj1yfk/skcc-irc/README.md

 - ~~Updates of messages sent by other users~~

-- ~~Personal messages~~ PMs are implemented, but currently only "active" users (which show up in the list) are able to send and receive PMs via IRC.
+- ~~Personal messages~~

+### Personal Messages

+PMs are implemented but there are some things that are working differently from the web chat:

+* PMs from users who are active in the channel will show up as direct messages to you in your IRC client.
+You can reply to them as you would expect it.

+* If a user is *not* on the "active" list and sends you a PM, it will be shown in the main channel, like this: `PM WB6LQR -> DJ5CW: Hello`.

+* Replies to an inactive user can only be sent by a text command in the main
+  channel: `!pm <user> <message>`.

+The reason for this is simple: Only users who are on the "active" list are joined in the IRC channel as virtual clients, and therefore you can only communicate with then.
+The SKCC chat page however allows sending direct messages even by and between inactive users, which is not how things work on IRC.

 ## Requirements